 - Outreach

 - Psychosocial and functional assessment

 - Service plan development

 - Plan implementation

-- Case consultation when appropriate
+- · Case consultation when appropriate

 - Coordination

 - Monitoring and recording of services

 - Client advocacy for obtaining needed resources

 - Reassessment of client status

 - Termination when goals are met

 Service delivery is guided by obtaining a comprehensive understanding of the goals, unique strengths, challenges, and needs of each client.
-As appropriate, tThe case manager consults with pertinent appropriate fellow professionals to assist in the provision of medical, psychosocial, and domestic assistance, andas well as-financial guidance for clients, as appropriate.
-The client and, when the client so chooses, family members and/or significant individuals, are involved as much as possibleto the fullest extent.
+As appropriate, the case manager consults with pertinent fellow professionals to assist in the provision of medical, psychosocial, and domestic assistance, as well as financial guidance for clients.
+The client and, when the client so chooses, family members and/or significant individuals, are involved to the fullest extent.